 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Wednesday from 1.00pm to 9.00pm and Friday from 9.30am to 5.30pm.
+This course is currently scheduled on Monday, Tuesday and Wednesday and from 9:30am to 4:00pm.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES

 This course is government-subsidised, meaning you pay a portion of the full course fee to TAFE NSW and the NSW Government will pay the balance.
 However, you must meet certain eligibility criteria for this to apply.